Lead Opinion

-JUSTICE MARSHALL delivered the opinion of the Court.
+delivered the opinion of the Court.

-We granted certiorari in this case to determine whether the Parental Kidnaping Prevention Act of 1980,
+We granted certiorari in this case to determine whether the Parental Kidnaping Prevention Act of 1980, 28 U. S. C. § 1738A, furnishes an implied cause of action in federal court to determine which of two conflicting state custody decisions is valid.

 I

-The Parental Kidnaping Prevention Act (PKPA or Act) imposes a duty on the States to enforce a child custody determination entered by a court of a sister State if the determina-
+The Parental Kidnaping Prevention Act (PKPA or Act) imposes a duty on the States to enforce a child custody determination entered by a court of a sister State if the determina

 As the legislative scheme suggests, and as Congress explicitly specified, one of the chief purposes of the PKPA is to “avoid jurisdictional competition and conflict between State courts.”
 Pub.
 L. 96-611, 94 Stat.
-3569, § 7(c)(5), note following
+3569, § 7(c)(5), note following 28 U. S. C. § 1738A.
+This case arises out of a jurisdictional stalemate that came to pass notwithstanding the strictures of the Act.
+In July 1978, respondent Susan Clay (then Susan Thompson) filed a petition in Los Angeles Superior Court asking the court to dissolve her marriage to petitioner David Thompson and seeking custody of the couple’s infant

 Respondent and Matthew moved to Louisiana in December 1980.
-Three months later, respondent filed a рetition in Louisiana state court for enforcement of the California custody decree, judgment of custody, and modification of petitioner‘s visitation privileges.
-By order dated April 7, 1981, the Louisiana court granted the petition and awarded sole custody of Matthew to respondent.
-Two months later, however, the California court, having received and reviewed its investigator‘s report, entered an order awarding sole custody of Matthew to petitioner.
+Three months later, respondent filed a petition in Louisiana state court for enforcement of the California custody decree, judgment of custody, and modification of petitioner’s visitation privileges.
+By order dated April 7, 1981, the Louisiana cоurt granted the petition and awarded sole custody of Matthew to respondent.
+Two months later, however, the California court, having received and reviewed its investigator’s report, entered an order awarding sole custody of Matthew to petitioner.
 Thus arose the current impasse.

 II

 We examine initially the context of the PKPA with an eye toward determining Congress’ perception of the law that it was shaping or reshaping.
 See Merrill Lynch, Pierce, Fenner & Smith, Inc. v.
-Curran, 456 U. S. 353, 378 (1982); Cort v.
-Ash, supra, at 69.
-At the time Congress passed the PKPA, custody orders held a peculiar status under the full faith and credit doctrine, which requires each State to give effect to the judicial proceedings of other States, see
+Curran,

-A number of States joined in an effort to avoid these jurisdiсtional conflicts by adopting the Uniform Child Custody Jurisdiction Act (UCCJA), 9 U. L. A. §§ 1-28 (1979).
-The UCCJA prescribed uniform standards for deciding which State could make a custody determination and obligated enacting States to enforce the determination made by the State with proper jurisdiction.
+A number of States joined in an effort to avoid these jurisdictional conflicts by adopting the Uniform Child Custody Jurisdiction Act (UCCJA), 9 U. L. A. §§ 1-28 (1979).
+The UCCJA prescribed uniform standards for deciding which State could make a custody determination and оbligated enacting States to enforce the determination made by the State with proper jurisdiction.
 The project foundered, however, because a number of States refused to enact the UCCJA while others enacted it with modifications.
 In the absence of uniform national standards for allocating and enforcing custody determinations, noncustodial parents still had reason to snatch their children and petition the courts of any of a number of haven States for sole custody.

 The context of the PKPA therefore suggests that the principal problem Congress was seeking to remedy was the inapplicability of full faith and credit requirements to custody determinations.
 Statements made when the Act was introduced in Congress forcefully confirm that suggestion.
 The sponsors and supporters of the Act continually indicated that the purpose of the PKPA was to provide for nationwide enforcement of custody orders made in accordance with the terms of the UCCJA.
 As Acting Deputy Attorney General Michel testified:

-the custody issue in a new forum.
+“[CJurrent law in many States encourages a parent who does not have custody to snatch the child from the parent who does and take the child to another State to relitigate*182 the custody issue in a new forum.
 This kind of ‘forum shopping’ is possible because child custody orders are subject to modification to conform with changes in circumstances.
 Consequently, a court deciding a custody case is not, as a Federal constitutional requirement of the full faith and credit clause, bound by a decree by a court of another State even where the action involves the same parties.

 “In essence [the PKPA] would impose on States a Federal duty, under enumerated standards derived from the UCCJA, to give full faith and credit to the custody decrees of other States.
-Such legislation wоuld, in effect, amount to Federal adoption of key provisions of the UCCJA for all States and would eliminate the incentive for one parent to remove a minor child to another jurisdiction.”
+Such legislation would, in effect, amount to Federal adoption of key provisions of the UCCJA for all States and would eliminate the incentive for one parent to rеmove a minor child to another jurisdiction.”
 PKPA Joint Hearing 48.3

 The significance of Congress’ full faith and credit approach to the problem of child snatching is that the Full Faith and Credit Clause, in either its constitutional or statutory incarnations, does not give rise to an implied federal cause of action.
 Minnesota v.
-Northern Securities Co., 194 U. S. 48, 72 (1904); see 13B C. Wright, A. Miller, & E. Cooper, Federal Practice and Procedure § 3563, p.
-50 (1984).
-Rather, the Clause “only prescribes a rule by which courts, Federal and state, are to be guided when a question arises in the
+Northern Securities Co.,

-Finally, the legislative history of the PKPA provides unusually clear indication that Congress did not intend the fed-
+Finally, the legislative history of the PKPA provides unusually clear indication that Congress did not intend the fed

 “Mr. Conyers: Could I just interject, the difference between the Bennett proposal and yours: You would have, enforcing the full faith and credit provision, the parties removed to a Federal court.
 Under the Bennett provision, his bill would impose the full faith and credit enforcement on the State court.